-The story was originally published nine days ago, before the Disney acquisition of 21st-Century Fox became preliminarily official.
+The following story was originally published in December 2017, days before the Disney acquisition of 21st-Century Fox became preliminarily official.

 Originally published December 5, 2017: There are new indications this week that we’re inching closer to a watershed moment in the super nerd universe - a Patton Oswalt-mind-melting potential merger of the Marvel Studios and 20th Century Fox X-Men and Fantastic Four movie properties.
 Or in other words, the almost full potential realization of the comic book Marvel Universe on film … and oh yeah … on television sometimes too.